$0 Michigan Adoption Quick-Start Checklist

 • Post-placement supervision fees

-The federal adoption tax credit applies to international adoption expenses: up to $17,280 for 2025, claimed on IRS Form 8839 in the year the adoption is finalized (or the year the child becomes a U.S. citizen if the adoption was finalized abroad).
+The federal adoption tax credit applies to international adoption expenses: up to $17,280 for 2025.
+Claim it on IRS Form 8839 according to the tax year and IRS instructions applicable to an international adoption.

 Free Download